College of Fine Arts Interdisciplinary Courses

 Fall and Spring: 3 units

 Learn flame shop essentials and a variety of creative techniques while working with a solid rod of glass.
 Using a propane/oxygen torch, students will learn to melt and manipulate glass into little treasures, such as beads, pendants, marbles, chains, and sculptures.
 Over the course of 8 weeks, learn color application, hand control, and annealing.
 The instructor will also provide one-on-one troubleshooting.
 Class tuition includes 2 hours of open-studio time to be used during the 8-week course period.
 This will help you become familiar with the studio itself and learn the process of studio rental beyond class hours.
 Registration for Pittsburgh Glass Center classes can only be done on or after your scheduled registration day.
 Spaces are limited.
 Registration is done on a first come, first served basis.
 Please email Stefanie McGowan (stefanim@andrew.cmu.edu) for more information and to register.
-Course fee is $190.
+Course fee is $200.
 Not eligible for PCHE Cross Registration.
 Course taught at the Pittsburgh Glass Center.
+Courses at the Pittsburgh Glass Center will run from September 24, 2024 to November 24, 2024.

 Course Website: https://www.pittsburghglasscenter.org